pmiloslavsky/demo/PROGRAMMING_REFERENCE.md

 * dnf update
 * dnf install emacs-nox
 * dnf install dnf-utils
+* path for all users is in /etc/environment
 #### 6.2.1.1. processors and configuration
 * lscfg -lproc\*
 * lparstat -i | grep CPU